-Bye-law 897 of 2012 prohibits the use of any fish hooks, other than single barbless hooks, and the use of worms as bait in angling for all species of fish in the waters specified and revokes both Angling Bye-law No. 888, 2011 and Eastern Fisheries Region (Angling) Bye-law No. 824, 2007.
-The list of waters this bye law applies to is available at the following link: ANGLING BYE-LAW NO. 913, 2013 (143.65 kB)
+Angling Byelaw 936, 2015 This Bye-law prohibits the use of any fish hooks, other than single barbless hooks, prohibits the use of worms as bait in angling for all species of fish in the waters specified in the Bye-law, and revokes Angling Bye-law No. 930, 2014.

 THE RIVER BOYNE and its tributaries comprise nearly 330 miles of river channel which drain an area of approximately 1,000 sq. miles.
 This river is one of the countries premium wild brown trout angling waters offering superb fishing to the visiting angler.
 The River Boyne rises near Newberry Hall in Co.
 Kildare and meanders its way in a north easterly direction for seventy miles through counties Offaly, Meath and Louth before entering the Irish Sea below the historic town of Drogheda, between the townlands of Mornington and Baltray.

 The Boyne from Longwood to Navan is generally deep and slow flowing but holds extensive stocks of wild brown trout.
 The majority of fishing in this area is controlled by Angling Associations with some being maintained by private fishery owners.
 There is excellent wild brown trout fishing on the river Boyne and the average weight of trout is three quarters of a pound, however a number of fish to 5lbs and 6lbs are taken annually.
 The Boyne has all the fly hatches associated with a limestone river.
 The hawthorn fly is important early in the year however the most prolific hatches include olives and sedges.
 There can also be good hatches of the mayfly Ephemera danica.